Elisha Payne: Career

 From 1765 to 1768 Payne served in the Connecticut Assembly.

 In 1774 Payne relocated to Orange, New Hampshire, then called Cardigan, where he practiced law, farmed, and operated a successful saw and gristmill.
 In addition, he served in the New Hampshire House of Representatives.

 In 1775 Payne was appointed a lieutenant colonel in the New Hampshire militia.
 In 1776 he was named a Judge of the Court of Common Pleas and Register of Probate for Grafton County.

 In 1780 Payne relocated to Lebanon, New Hampshire.
 During this period Vermont was an independent republic, and for several years there was a political movement to join New Hampshire's Connecticut River Valley towns, including Lebanon, to Vermont.
 In 1778 members of this movement tried to induce Payne and his townsmen to join by appointing Payne to Vermont's Governor's Council, but Payne declined.

 In 1781 Payne was elected to the Vermont House of Representatives.
 He was subsequently elected Lieutenant Governor of Vermont and appointed Chief Justice of the Vermont Supreme Court.
 In addition, he was appointed a major general in the Vermont militia.
 Payne was appointed in 1782 as one of Vermont's delegates to negotiate with the Continental Congress.

 After the attempted union of western New Hampshire and Vermont was ended, Payne resumed his involvement in New Hampshire politics and government, serving in the New Hampshire Senate from 1786 to 1787, and the New Hampshire House of Representatives from 1787 to 1788.
 He served in the New Hampshire House again in 1790, 1793, 1796 to 1797, and 1800.
+He was also an unsuccessful candidate for the United States House of Representatives in a 1789 special election.

 Payne was treasurer of Dartmouth College from 1779 to 1780, and a trustee of the college from 1784 to 1801.

 In 1788 Payne was a delegate to the New Hampshire convention that considered adoption of the United States Constitution and voted for its ratification.
 Payne also appears to have been the final clinching vote of the New Hampshire legislature that ultimately ratified the United States Constitution.
 The final vote in the New Hampshire legislature was 57–47, which means that Payne's fifty-third vote was the deciding vote needed to officially ratify the United States Constitution.